hellofresh/workstation-checks/Readme.md

 workstation-check
 =================

-Specs tests to check your Mac/linux compatibility with a set of best security practices.
+Specs tests to check your Mac compatibility with a set of best security practices.

 ## Requirements
 * ruby <= 1.9 (instelled by default with mac)